About data classes in the Unified Data Classification method

 Type

 The type of classification rule.
-The possible values are Regular expression, List of values, or Data type.
+The possible values are Regular expression for column names, Data type, List of values for data, or Regular expression for data.
 Depending on your selection other fields appear.

 Tip